cabforum/smime/SBR.md

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

 **Sponsor-validated**: Refers to a Certificate Profile Subject which combines Individual (Natural Person) attributes in conjunction with an `subject:organizationName` (an associated Legal Person) attribute.
 Registration for Sponsor-validated Certificates MAY be performed by an Enterprise RA where the `subject:organizationName` is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject Organization.

+**Strict Profile**: The S/MIME Strict Profiles are the long term target profile for S/MIME Certificates with `extKeyUsage` limited to `emailProtection`, and stricter use of Subject DN attributes and other extensions.

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.